metrorailings/OwlBlog/content/posts/week-2-insights.md

 The Giants and their obnoxious attitude against the pass rush is affording Mitch Trubisky a whole bunch of time here.
 Trubisky is lighting up the scoreboard here as New York is giving him literally all day in the pocket.

 Offense looking discombobulated.
 Part of that is on the offensive line not giving Daniel Jones enough protection, but it's clearly Jason Garrett's gameplan here is absolute trash.

+Giants were finally money on one drive that consisted of largely short passes to receivers in the flat.
+No splash play, but the Bears seemed content giving these short gains over to New York.